mtlynch/mtlynch.io/content/retrospectives/2021/08/index.md

 {{<img src="pi-build-server.jpg" maxWidth="600px" alt="Photo of Pi and SSD drive" caption="The official TinyPilot build server, until recently">}}

-Even though TinyPilot's developers are perfectly capable of managing the code, the logistics of a single home server made it too difficult to share access.
-The result was that I was the sole maintainer of the build code.
+Even though TinyPilot's developers are perfectly capable of managing the code, the logistics of a single server silo'ed in my home made it too difficult to share access.
+The result was that I remained the sole maintainer of the build code.

-Sometimes, I hopelessly Google something for months and months, desperate for a solution, only to find out that I was Googling the wrong thing.
+Sometimes, I hopelessly Google something for months and months, desperate for a solution, only to find out that I was using the wrong search terms.
 I always wanted Pi cloud hosting, and I'd routinely searched for "pi cloud hosting" or "pi cloud server," only to find unhelpful results about using your own Pi as a cloud server.
 Finally, it occurred to me to search "pi dedicated server."
-That led me to [Mythic Beasts](https://www.mythic-beasts.com/), a company that offers cloud-hosted Raspberry Pi servers that you can rent by the minute.
+That led me to [Mythic Beasts](https://www.mythic-beasts.com/), a company that offers cloud-hosted Raspberry Pi servers that you can rent by the second.

 {{<img src="mb-hosting.png" maxWidth="800px" alt="Screenshot of Mythic Beasts Raspberry Pi pricing" caption="[Mythic Beasts](https://www.mythic-beasts.com/) offers bare-metal Raspberry Pi server hosting." hasBorder="true">}}

 Mythic Beasts has a nice API for dynamically spinning up Pi servers, but I realized that their server costs are so inexpensive relative to developer time, it's cheaper for me to just give each of my developers a server that runs 24/7/365 than to automate any fancy server allocation logic.

-With the Pi server solved, I cleaned up my image building code and shared it with my team.
+With the server problem solved, I cleaned up my image building code and shared it with my team.
 Now any TinyPilot developer can provision their server with the latest build code and use it to generate a TinyPilot microSD image.
 More importantly, if we discover bugs in the process or add new steps, TinyPilot's developers can make those changes instead of it being a Michael-only task.

 ## Starting EU distribution